lingo-iitgn/awesome-code-mixing/README.md

   * Sixth Workshop on Computational Approaches to Linguistic Code-switching, EMNLP 2023
   * Seventh Workshop on Computational Approaches to Linguistic Code-switching, NAACL 2025

-## 🤝 Contributing

-Your contributions are always welcome\!
-Please read the `CONTRIBUTING.md` file first.
-If you have a paper, dataset, or tool you'd like to add, please send a pull request to update the list and become one of our contributors\!
-We especially welcome additions of `[Paper]` and `[Code]` links.